Port Phillip District: History

 In December 1840, for the purposes of government land sales, the northern border of the "Southern or Port Phillip District" was defined to follow the course of the Murray and Murrumbidgee Rivers, and from its source to the mouth of the Moruya River.
 In February 1841, it was announced that this did not change the boundaries of La Trobe's jurisdiction.

 After extensive opposition in Sydney, including from the Legislative Council, thoughts about the bounds of the district that should be administered from Melbourne were retracted south to follow the Murray River alone.

 On 30 July 1842, "An Act for the Government of New South Wales and Van Diemen's Land" was passed, which defined electorates within those colonies.
-It included "that for the purposes of this Act the boundary of the District of Port Phillip on the North and North-east shall be a straight line drawn from Cape Howe to the nearest source of the River Murray, and thence the course of that River to the Eastern boundary of the Province of South Australia."
-In January 1843, it was announced that the Town of Melbourne would have 1 representative in the soon-to-be formed NSW Parliament, while the remainder of the District of Port Phillip would have 5.
-The polling places were to be in Melbourne, Geelong and Portland.
+It included "that for the purposes of this Act the boundary of the District of Port Phillip on the North and North-east shall be a straight line drawn from Cape Howe to the nearest source of the River Murray, and thence the course of that River to the Eastern boundary of the Province of South Australia".
+In January 1843, it was announced that the Town of Melbourne would have one representative in the soon-to-be formed NSW Parliament, while the remainder of the District of Port Phillip would have five.
+The polling places were to be in Melbourne, Geelong, and Portland.

 On 28 February 1843, Governor Gipps proclaimed that the "Southern or Port Phillip District" for land disposal would now be defined as being the Counties of Bourke (Melbourne), Grant (Geelong) and Normanby (Portland).
 These were the places within La Trobe's territory adjacent to the existing European settlement, and the location of any Crown Land to be sold.

-On 1 July 1843, Governor Gipps proclaimed that La Trobe's jurisdiction was now the same as the newly formed electorate.
+On 1 July 1843, Governor Gipps proclaimed that La Trobe's jurisdiction was now the same as the newly-formed electorate.

+Formation of the Colony of Victoria

 On 1 July 1851, the District was separated from New South Wales under provisions of the Australian Colonies Government Act 1850, and became the Colony of Victoria.
 This day would be celebrated for many years as "Separation Day."